Heunischenburg: History

 The wall on the inner side of the pincer gateway is only of single-leaf construction.

 The outer wall either side of the gateway approach on the hillside, was 2 metres wide and continued as a 55-metre-long wooden defensive breastwork.
 This probably enclosed the entire site.

 The gateway had a 1-metre-wide portal at the rear with a projecting wooden tower.

 Excavations

-The archaeological dating of the site is based on numerous bronze finds, about 70 per cent of which are weapons.
+The archaeological dating of the site is based on numerous bronze finds, about 70% of which are weapons.
 There are also needles, rings, razors, decorative discs, fragments of wrought lead, pieces of swords, lance points and arrowheads.
 Because many arrowheads were found that had not been deburred, it is suspected that there were times when there was an extremely high consumption of munitions in the garrison.
 A helmet of the Urnfield period was found at nearby Thonberg.

 Reconstruction

 In 1986 and 2000, based on clear evidence, a reconstruction was carried out of a section of wall of the final fortification phase with a berm in front, the gateway with its wooden tower and the gateway cul-de-sac which extended for some way into the interior of the fort.